staticjax/ayam-web/backup/index.md

     backgroundSize: inset
     title: Get early access
     text: >
-      Sign up for our newsletter to be notified about new open source projects and other interesting happenings in data privacy.
+      Sign up your team today to be the first to try out our new product to increase your team’s productivity
     form:
       type: FormBlock
       variant: variant-b